comp-medchem/LigExtract/README.md

         build_dependencies.sh

 **5.** Run LigExtract for your query proteins in your *_uniprot_list.txt file (without cleaning-up at the end).
+You can use the *cluster* mode if you want to keep all ligands (recommended for molecular docking, binding sites study, etc):

-        ligextract.sh -d myproteins -r 3.5 -o cluster -c nan
+        ligextract.sh -d myproteins -r 2.5 -o cluster -c no

+Alternatively use the *filter* mode when you want a list of deduplicated ligands:

+        ligextract.sh -d myproteins -r 2.5 -o filter -c no

+#### Alternative commands

-with clean-up at the end (i.e. removing all *.cif files):
+Cluster mode with clean-up at the end (i.e. removing all *.cif files):

-        ligextract.sh -d myproteins -r 2.5 -o filter -c clean
+        ligextract.sh -d myproteins -r 2.5 -o cluster -c yes

   In this example, ligextract will only consider PDBs up to 2.5 Angstrom resolution and will employ the "cluster" mode (i.e., all ligands that survive filtration are kept, even if duplicated)